 In fact, the entire kosher wine production process must be carried out and supervised by practicing Jews.
 Otherwise, the wine cannot be deemed kosher.

-Summary The majority of plant-based foods are considered kosher.
+Most plant-based foods are considered kosher.
 However, they may lose this status if they’re processed or prepared using non-kosher equipment.

 Additional kosher dietary restrictions apply during the religious holiday of Passover.